trbabb/geomc/doc/style_guide.md

 Memory allocation
 -----------------

-Assume wherever possible that code will be inner-loop code.
-Consider heap memory allocations to be expensive, and prefer using stack variables and arrays over dynamic allocations wherever it is reasonable.
+Assume wherever possible that code will be called in an inner loop.
+Consider heap memory allocations to be expensive, and prefer using stack variables and (small) arrays over dynamic allocations wherever it is reasonable.

-Where large buffers are needed, consider allowing the user to provide them, or encapsulate the operation in a class that can be re-used.
+Where large temporary buffers are needed, consider allowing the user to provide them, or encapsulate the operation and its buffers in a class that can be re-used.

 Precision
 ---------